ghi-electronics/Docs/software/netmf/tutorials/digital-inputs.md

 # Digital Inputs
+---

 Digital inputs sense if the state of its pin is high or low based on the voltage.
 Every pin has a maximum & minimum supported voltages.
-For example, the typical minimum voltage on most pins is 0 volts; a negative voltage may damage the pin or the processor.
+For example, the typical minimum voltage on most pins is 0 volts -- a negative voltage may damage the pin or the processor.
 Also, the maximum that can be supplied to most pins must be less than the processor power source voltage.
-Since most processors run on 3.3V, the highest voltage a pin should see is 3.3V; however, some processors that are powered by 3.3V are 5V tolerant; that is, they are capable of accepting up to 5V on their inputs.
+Since most processors run on 3.3V, the highest voltage a pin should see is 3.3V; however, some processors that are powered by 3.3V are 5V tolerant and are capable of accepting up to 5V on their inputs.
 Check the product's or the processor's manual for the tolerance level.

 > [!Warning]
 > 5V-tolerant doesn't mean the processor can be powered by 5V.
 Only the input pins can tolerate 5V.